1718-1813. He was born on 13 August 1718, and was the father of Vice-Admiral Norborne Thompson.

-Thompson died on 13 August 1813 at Titchfield, Hampshire, on the occasion of his 95th birthday.
+Thompson died on 13 August 1813 at Titchfield, Hampshire, on his 95th birthday.

-He was described as brave and an excellent seaman.
+Thompson was described as brave and an excellent seaman, although he was one of several officers named by Lord Robert Manners as lacking character and ability as a sea officer.
 In the early 1760’s he enjoyed the patronage of the Duke of York, whilst in turn he was the patron of his nephew, Captain James Sanders.

 My thanks to American Professor of Colonial American History, John Phillips Esq for his assistance with this biography.